-Output Indicators Annual Target Quarterly Targets for 2023/24 · · 2023/24 Quarter 1 Quarter 2 Quarter 3 Quarter 4 Number of qualification standards fully developed or reviewed in a particular financial year 3 0 0 0 3 Number of qualification standards development or review processes initiated in a particular financial year 4 0 0 0 4 Number of events or projects for promoting the use of qualification standards undertaken in a particular financial year 5 0 0 0 5 b) Subprogramme: Data Management
+Output Indicators Annual Target Quarterly Targe ets for 2024/25 2024/25 Quarter 1 Quarter 2 Quarter 3 Quarter 4 Number of qualification standards fully developed or reviewed in a particular financial year 3 0 0 0 3 Number of qualification standards development or review processes initiated in a particular financial year 4 0 0 0 4 Number of events or projects for promoting the use of qualification standards undertaken in a particular financial year 5 0 0 0 5 b) Subprogramme: Data Management

-Output Indicators Annual Target Quarterly Targets for 2023/24 • 2023/24 Quarter 1 Quarter 2 Quarter 3 Quarter 4 Percentage of private higher education institutions that have all required sets of data records in the database in a particular financial year 90% 0 90% 0 90% Percentage of data sets that are verified and validated to be accurate and reliable, from all data sets submitted by private higher education institutions, in a particular financial year 90% 0 90% 0 90% Number of data uploads onto the NLRD in a particular financial year 2 0 1 0 1 Number of reports on the development of CHE MIS in a particular financial year 1 progress report 0 0 0 1 progress report c) Subprogramme: Policy and Development Review
+Output Indicators Annual Target Quarterly Targets for 2024/25 2024/25 Quarter 1 Quarter 2 Quarter 3 Quarter 4 Percentage of private higher education institutions that have all required sets of data records in the database in a particular financial year 95% 0 95% 0 95% Percentage of data sets that are verified and validated to be accurate and reliable, from all data sets submitted by private higher education institutions, in a particular financial year 95% 0 95% 0 95% Number of data uploads onto the NLRD in a particular financial year 2 0 1 0 1 Number of reports on the conceptualisation of the new HEQCIS, in a particular financial year 1 progress report 0 0 0 1 progress report c) Subprogramme: Policy and Development Review

-Output Indicators Annual Target Quarterly Targets for 2023/24 2023/24 Quarter 1 Quarter 2 Quarter 3 Quarter 4 Number of revised and approved HEQSF, in a particular financial year 1 reviewed and approved HEQSF 0 0 0 1 reviewed and approved HEQSF Number of policies developed or reviewed and approved, in a particular financial year 1 0 0 0 1 Number of higher education institutions provided with support with respect to the development and implementation of relevant institutional policies, in a particular financial year 8 0 0 0 5 d) Subprogramme: Partnerships and Collaboration
+Output Indicators Annual Target Quarterly Targets for 2024/25 2024/25 Quarter 1 Quarter 2 Quarter 3 Quarter 4 Number of HEQSF/NQF-related policies developed or reviewed and approved, in a particular financial year 1 0 0 0 1 Number of higher education institutions provided with support with respect to the development and implementation of relevant institutional policies, in a particular financial year 8 0 0 0 8 d) Subprogramme: Partnerships and Collaboration

-Output Indicators Annual Target Quarterly Targets for 2023/24 2023/24 Quarter 1 Quarter 2 Quarter 3 Quarter 4 Number of project reports or other submissions from the joint or collaborative projects with SAQA, other QCs, the DHET and professional bodies, in a particular financial year.
+Output Indicators Annual Target Quarterly Targets for 2024/25 2024/25 Quarter 1 Quarter 2 Quarter 3 Quarter 4 Number of project reports or other submissions from the joint or collaborative projects with SAQA, other QCs, the DHET and professional bodies, in a particular financial year.
 8 0 2 3 3 Number of national events and/or fora on qualification frameworks involved in, within a particular year.
 5 0 1 2 2 Number of regional and/or international events on qualification frameworks involved in, within a particular financial year.
-2 0 1 0 1 e) Subprogramme: Quality Promotion and Capacity Development
+3 0 1 0 2 e) Subprogramme: Quality Promotion and Capacity Development

-Output Indicators Annual Target Quarterly Targets for 2023/24 2023/24 Quarter 1 Quarter 2 Quarter 3 Quarter 4 Number of quality promotion and capacity building quality forums and/or workshops organised, in a particular financial year 25 3 9 9 4 Number of good practice guides produced, within a particular year 1 0 0 0 1
+Output Indicators Annual Target Quarterly Targets for 2024/25 2024/25 Quarter 1 Quarter 2 Quarter 3 Quarter 4 Number of quality promotion and capacity building quality forums and/or workshops organised, in a particular financial year 30 3 9 9 4 Number of good practice guides produced, within a particular year 1 (draft) 0 0 0 1 (draft)